alandevine/HAROLD/functional_spec/functional_spec.md

 ## 1. Introduction

 ### 1.1 Overview
-H.A.R.O.L.D is a robotic arm which will be trained using a combination of *Reinforcement Learning* and *H.E.R*, which allows us to create a functional and accurate robotic arm, which does not require a *P.I.D Controller* to move smoothly.
+H.A.R.O.L.D is a robotic arm which will be trained using a combination of *Reinforcement Learning*, *H.E.R*, and *D.D.P.G*, which allows us to create a functional and accurate robotic arm, which does not require a *P.I.D Controller* to move smoothly.
+The aim of this project is to train H.A.R.O.L.D to be able to grab, lift and reposition a given object to a specified location.

+We will be using 2 HIMAX cameras, one mounted externally and on mounted on the arm, in order to give H.A.R.O.L.D greater positional awareness as well as being able to locate the object it wants to pick up in relation to itself.

+Given enough time, we also plan to implement a *GUI* which allows the user to select an object, which will be classified by a pre-trained network, for H.A.R.O.L.D to pick up and reposition.

 ### 1.2 Business Context